Update: Finally after almost a year, we are awaiting the delivery of this gift for Spring 2021 that we made last May 2020.

 I do not have a green thumb; the opposite.
 I am a murderer of plants.
 I killed two Ikea Ficus Microcarpa Ginseng plants awhile back and recently almost killed a Ric Rac gifted to my husband by guillotining it in the dark with our window blinds.
 Rather I’m more of a, “Give me a view of the garden but I’m not stepping into it or touching the soil” type of person.

-“The Rolls Royce of Roses”popped into my head.
+“The Rolls Royce of Roses”

 looking at the David Austin Roses site for Rita’s gift.
 Now I discovered what is the metier of roses.
 I could certainly get behind that.
 It’s all about choosing the right roses for you garden space, climate and planting at the right time.
 It says, caring for Roses are not difficult at all like people think.